Is The Workplace A Jungle?

 Be careful of the buzzing bees called the rumormongers.

-Identify who among your co-workers are fond of tittle-tattling.
+Identify who among your co-workers is fond of tittle-tattling.
 Don’t say anything negative to them about the work, co-workers, much less personal matters.
 Just listen when they talk.
 Don’t fall into their trap.
 They will quote you without batting an eyelid.
 But here is the best way to deal with them – avoid them like the plague.

 Among your co-workers, you should also be able to spot the crabs.